Are Majestic Polar Bears warm or cold? (2025)

 We look at core temperature, how much heat an animal makes, and how it loses heat.
 Core temperature shows if an animal’s body is stable.
 How much heat an animal makes shows its energy use to stay warm.
 How fast it loses heat through its skin, fur, and blubber is also important.

-How we measure majestic polar bear temperature and body heat
+How scientists measure polar bear body temperature and heat

 Why the question matters for conservation and public understanding